medic/cht-docs/content/en/apps/guides/hosting/4.x/self-hosting-k3s-multinode.md

 ## Deploy VMware Cloud Provisioner Interface (CPI) to your k3s cluster

 SSH into one of your control plane servers.
-Download the template for CPI:
+Download the template for CPI, ensure you are aware of your current working directory.
+This will be the location where the CPI template is saved.
 ```
+pwd
 wget https://raw.githubusercontent.com/kubernetes/cloud-provider-vsphere/release-1.25/releases/v1.25/vsphere-cloud-controller-manager.yaml
 ```